Love, Sex, and Romance: Is There Hope After the Baby?

 hemorrhoids, engorged breasts, and a tender vagina are just a few of the pains that may be intensified during intercourse.

 —When you are used to making love in your home—whenever and wherever the desire strikes, it may be difficult to resume the same spontaneity in the company of the baby.
 Even though you know the baby is oblivious and unaffected by your sexual activity, it can stifle the mood.

 —Some studies show that nursing women regain their sexual desire earlier, while other studies show that their sexual desire decreases during the time they are breastfeeding.
 Why the contradiction?
 Some women indicate that breastfeeding satisfies their sexual need, therefore they are less interested in having their desires filled by their husbands.
 Sometimes, breast leaking during foreplay can be embarrassing and reduce the desire for intimacy.

 How to Bring Back the Love, Sex, and Romance

 There is hope.
 At first, love, sex, and romance may be the furthest thing from your mind, and secretly you may not care.
 However, knowing that an element of your relationship that once brought both you and your husband a great deal of pleasure is now absent may bring about feelings of guilt and anxiety.
 Here are some suggestions for moving toward a healthy sexual relationship as new parents:

 Take your time

-—Most doctors suggest waiting 4-6 weeks, giving the body an opportunity to recover from the birth and the hormones time to return to their normal state.
+—Most doctors suggest waiting at least 6 weeks, giving the body an opportunity to recover from the birth and the hormones time to return to their normal state.
 Rushing into intercourse before the tissue has had time to heal can result in pain and bleeding.

 —The more you worry about the lack of intimacy, the more difficult it will be to regain it.